Jamaica Festival of the Performing Arts Programme

-The Jamaica Cultural Development Commission stages the annual Festival of the Perfoming Arts Competition to unearth, develop, and showcase the creative talents of Jamaicans from all walks of life.
+The Jamaica Festival of the Performing Arts Competition is held annually to unearth, develop, and showcase the creative talents of Jamaicans from all walks of life.
 This cultural opportunity has benefitted many Jamaicans through training, exposure and recognition.
 The benefits derived enable participants to make worthwhile contributions to the creative and cultural industries, and building Brand Jamaica.

-The subject areas covered in the Festival of the Performing Arts programme are :
+The areas covered in the Jamaica Festival of the Performing Arts programme are: